elmish/Elmish.WPF/README.md

     d:DataContext="{x:Static vm:DesignViewModels.myVm}">
 ```

-When targeting .NET Framework, “Project code” must be enabled in the XAML designer for this to work.
+When targeting legacy .NET Framework, “Project code” must be enabled in the XAML designer for this to work.

 ##### .NET Core 3 workaround